- A histiocytoma is a type of skin tumor that affects young dogs and relatively benign.

 Malignant histiocytoma: In very rare, exceptional cases, histiocytomas can become malignant and metastasize to a local lymph node.

-Localized histiocytic sarcoma: A rare condition that causes swelling in the limbs and lameness and is known to affect Bernese Mountain Dogs, Golden Retrievers, Flat-Coated Retrievers, and Rottweilers.
+Localized histiocytic sarcoma: A rare condition that causes swelling in the limbs and lameness.
+It most often affects Bernese Mountain Dogs, Golden Retrievers, Flat-Coated Retrievers, and Rottweilers.

 Disseminated histiocytic sarcoma (malignant histiocytosis): A rare but severe condition that usually affects Bernese Mountain Dogs.
 It affects all of the organs and causes lethargy, weight loss, and appetite loss.
 It is extremely serious and often fatal, but shouldn’t be confused with the normal histiocytoma as experienced by the vast majority of dogs.